kwokcb/ShadingLanguageX/docs/LanguageSpecification.md

 ## Return Type

-Some standard library functions can have multiple return types.
+Some standard library functions can have multiple different return types.
 For example, `geompropvalue` can have any return type depending on the data it needs to access. `image` also supports multiple return types depending on what and how data should be accessed from the texture.
 In order to specify what type the function should return, you can assign them to a variable of the appropriate type.
 For example:

+`vec3 data = image("data_image.png");`

+compiles to:
 ```
-vec3 data = image("data_image.png");

-    vvvv compiles to vvvv

 <image name="data" type="vector3">
   <input name="file" type="filename" value="data_image.png" />
 </image>